A finite volume scheme for the local sensing chemotaxis model: Acknowledgements

 \section{Acknowledgements}

-M.H. acknowledges support from the LabEx CEMPI (ANR-11-LABX0007).
+M.H. acknowledges support from the LabEx CEMPI (ANR-11-LABX0007) and the CDP C2EMPI, together with the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.
 A.Z. acknowledges support from the Research Department of UTC as part of the Young Lecturers Call for Proposals.
 The premises of this work were discussed during the workshop MoDiS 2023: Modelling Diffusive Systems at ICMS, Edinburgh.